Here is a paper with which if I cannot whip Bobby Lee,

 In the Sunken Road hell itself was, if possible, becoming more hellish, generating what one New York boy remembered as a “savage continual thunder.”
 French’s division, having lost contact with Sedgwick in the lead of the advance on the West Wood, had veered south to strike the left of Harvey Hill’s position in the Sunken Road.
 Now–by 10:30 or so–Israel Richardson’s 4,000 muskets in three brigades were coming up behind French to take up the fight from his exhausted men where they were hanging on to the little ridge fronting the lane.
 Richardson in fact had been prevented from striking in concert with French in the first place by McClellan himself.
 From his Pry House headquarters, he had refused, with characteristic caution, to allow the division to cross Antietam Creek until a reserve division could come up and take its place.
 Robert E. Lee, however, riding with D. H. Hill behind the line of his sorely threatened center, immediately committed the last reserve he had on the field, Richard Anderson’s division from Longstreet’s corps.
 These four brigades were now coming up through the orchard and fields of the Piper Farm and taking a bloody hammering from Federal artillery as they came.

 Now the battle for the Confederate center lifted to a new level of fury as the sun climbed toward noon.
-Richardson, a Mexican War veteran known as “Fighting Dick” to his men, was handling his division skillfully.
-On French’s immediate left Thomas F. Meagher’s famous Irish Brigade carried their emerald flags toward the lane.
-As they closed with the Rebels there, however, they met an even more withering fire than that which stalled French’s attack.
-The first of Dick Anderson’s brigades had crossed the deadly fields of the Piper Farm to add their roar to the thunder erupting from the Sunken Road.
-For the moment it looked as if Harvey Hill’s division would make good on John B. Gordon’s resolve to hold on until nightfall or victory.
+On French’s immediate left Thomas F. Meagher’s Irish Brigade carried their emerald flags toward the lane.
+As they closed with the Rebels there, however, they met an even more withering fire than that which stalled French’s attack, since which time the first of Dick Anderson’s brigades had crossed the deadly fields of the Piper Farm to add their roar to the thunder erupting from the Sunken Road.
+For the moment it looked as if the Rebels would make good on John B. Gordon’s resolve to hold on until nightfall or victory.
 But just then Richardson’s second brigade, John Caldwell’s, was swinging slowly but surely south and coming up squarely on the right flank of the embattled Rebel line.
-Dick Anderson had plenty of reinforcements in Hill’s immediate rear–somewhat scattered now, it was true, but still near to hand if a sure hand were there to guide them.
+Dick Anderson had plenty of reinforcements in Hill’s immediate rear–somewhat scattered now, but still near to hand if a sure hand were there to guide them.

 Anderson, however, was now down with a wound and command passed to his senior brigadier, congressman turned warrior Richard Pryor.
 Pryor did his best, but reinforcements reached the lane in disorderly bits and pieces and did more to increase crowding and confusion in the lane than they did to stiffen Hill’s battle line.
 Carnot Posey got most of his brigade into the lane on the Confederate right only to find that stretch of line too crowded for his men to be much help.
 Just as Posey was struggling to untangle his brigade from the mess there, Caldwell’s Yankees were bearing down from the right and one of the Irish Brigade regiments, the 29th Massachusetts, made a swift and savage attack in front.
 The combination of pressure in front and flank and the rearward movement of Posey’s men was enough to turn Hill’s sturdy front into a stampede.
 Suddenly the better part of the Rebel right, both Hill’s men and Anderson’s reinforcements, were in full flight back through the standing corn and apple orchard of the Piper Farm.
 “We had to run or surrender,” one Rebel remembered.
 “We ran.”

 Over on the Confederate left a similar attempt to respond to Federal pressure was even then compounding the collapse unfolding on the right.
 There Robert Rodes’s brigade held Hill’s left-center in the shallowest stretch of the Sunken Road, just where it turned southeast.
-They had shot it out with French’s men, beating back those attacks at a bloody price; then, with the arrival of Meagher’s Irish Brigade, they suffered a galling enfilade fire from that quarter.
+They had shot it out with French’s men, beating back the Federal attacks at a bloody price; then, with the arrival of Meagher’s Irish Brigade, they suffered a galling enfilade fire from that quarter.
 Near noon, very nearly the same moment that the Rebel right was coming unstrung, Rodes ordered the 6th Alabama to move down the lane and away from the enfilade on its right.
-By this time command of the 6th had passed from John B. Gordon (shot in the face, his fifth wound) to Lieutenant Colonel J. N. Lightfoot.
-Lightfoot, apparently misunderstanding the order, turned the regiment about and started rearward.
-Somehow the misunderstanding was communicated to the remaining four regiments, and before Rodes or anyone else could react, the entire brigade was streaming rearward from the Sunken Road.
+By this time command of the 6th had passed from John B. Gordon (who was shot in the face, his fifth wound) to Lieutenant Colonel J. N. Lightfoot, who apparently mistakenly turned the regiment about and started rearward.
+The misunderstanding spread quickly to the remaining four regiments, and before Rodes or anyone else could react, the entire brigade was streaming rearward from the Sunken Road.

 With both flanks collapsing, the Rebels’ stout natural rifle pit was now a death trap, known ever afterward as Bloody Lane.
 Richardson and French drove their men remorselessly forward.
 The bluecoats had fought long and suffered much to seize this lane; now a “frenzy seized each man,” a New York soldier recalled.
 When their own rifles were empty, they “tore loaded ones from the hands of the dead and fired them with terrible rapidity, sending ramrods along with the bullets for double execution.”
 Helpless Rebels were shot “like sheep in a pen,” another recalled.
 Bloody Lane was soon filled with dead men two and three deep.
 Madmen in blue, now in full pursuit, had just pierced the center of the Army of Northern Virginia.